MIROC-DOC/model_description/draft/Hotta_pmlsc.md

 $$
 ### Treatment of cloud ice and in-cloud water vapor

 Because the original HPC scheme by Watanabe et al. (2009) does not consider the cloud ice, it is modified when coupled with the Wilson and Ballard (1999) ice microphysics.
-Since the statistical PDF scheme employs a ‘fast condensation’ assumption that is no more valid for ice, the ice mixing ratio is conserved in the large scale condensation process.
+Since the statistical PDF scheme employs a ‘fast condensation’ assumption that is no more valid for ice, the ice mixing ratio is assumed to be conserved in the large scale condensation process.

 Here we assume that
 - the water vapor mixing ratio within the cloudy area in a grid is constant
 - cloud ice preferentially exists in areas with large total water content

-Based on these assumptions, the cloud fraction and each condensate mixing ratios are diagnosed in the following manner.
+Based on these assumptions, the cloud fraction and each condensate mixing ratios are diagnosed.
 The notations for the mixing ratios ($q_l, q_i, q_v, q_{vi}$) of liquid water (subscript l), ice (subscript i), vapor (subscript v), in-cloud vapor (subscript vi) are employed.

 At first the total condensate mixing ratio $q_c =q_l + q_i$ is diagnosed from $q_t$ and $T_l$ assuming that ice does not exist in the grid.
 The saturation mixing ratio is set for liquid ($q_{\text{satl}}$).

-Mixed-phase cloud is generated when the condensate amount is more than the ice content, whereas the cloud fraction and vapor amount are adjusted in the case of a pure ice cloud when the condensate amount is less than the ice content.
-Specifically, $q_c$, $C$ and $q_{vi}$ is calculated as follows.
+Mixed-phase cloud is generated when the condensate amount is more than the ice content ($q_c>q_i$), whereas the cloud fraction and vapor amount are adjusted in the case of a pure ice cloud when the condensate amount is less than the ice content ($q_c<q_i$).
+Specifically, $q_c$, $C$ and $q_{vi}$ are calculated as follows.

 1. $q_c>q_i$